INDEPENDENT WELDING CONTRACTOR INSURANCE

 CONTRACTOR INSURANCE

-• Built for solo welders and one-man welding operations
+• Coverage for self-employed welders and solo welding businesses

-Mobile welder performing on-site welding repairs for independent welding contractor insurance
+Mobile welder performing on-site repair work for independent welding contractor insurance

-Mobile welding, service calls, and solo jobsite work can create serious liability and equipment exposure
+Mobile welding, service calls, and solo jobsite work can create liability, auto, and equipment exposure

 Self-Employed Welders

-If you quote jobs, invoice directly, and run welding work under your own name, this is your page.
+If you quote jobs, invoice customers, and perform welding work under your own name or business name, you should understand your liability and equipment exposure.

 Forming an LLC does not replace insurance.
-A welding LLC still needs real coverage if it wants to stay protected and contract-ready.
+A welding LLC may still need liability coverage, tools coverage, auto coverage, and contract-compliant certificates.

-Core third-party bodily injury and property damage protection for welding operations.
+Helps protect against third-party injury and property damage claims connected to your welding operations.

-Important if your weld, railing, support, bracket, stair, or fabricated component fails after the job is done.
+Important when a weld, bracket, railing, support, gate, stair, or fabricated component could fail after the job is complete.

 Commercial Auto